2016-CS-111/ALIKE/Readme.txt

 Interface:
 -> Write name and "1.Upload".
-Upload upto 7 pics
--> Press "2.Train" button and "3.Upload Image to Database" and then "4.Compare" for comparison
+Upload upto 7 pics.
+(Press "1.Upload" button everytime you upload your pic) -> Press "2.Train" button and "3.Upload Image to Database" and then "4.Compare" for comparison